MadduNagaSupraja/sample/README.md

+Welcome to GitHub session.
-This is my first repository
+This is my first repository.